GraphicDThanh/GraphicDThanh.github.io/docs/_posts/django/2023-03-25-export-docx-in-django.md

     assert {None} == {item.bold for item in paragraphs[0].runs}
 ```

 Exporting files in a Django app is a fascinating process, and Python has several libraries that are useful for handling content formats.

+## Final word
 In this article, we discussed a straightforward example of exporting docx files within a Django app.

-If you found this helpful, please consider buying me a coffee at the following [link](https://ko-fi.com/beautyoncode).